muratk5n/thirdwave/en/README.md

 ---

-Centrist Democrats started this whole mess by inflaming culture wars, then not being able to fight it, were hammered, the current SCOTUS is the result of that.
-But the starting of that fight could have been a sign of desperation itself, pols could find a working political setup at the federal level, so they resorted to these secondary measures, issues (and some are pummeled by them, and now the whole country looks like a f-ing joke, the place who fought for slavery cannot guarantee basic freedoms to women).
-If you cant handle the federal level, then well, maybe you don't have a federal level.
+Centrist Democrats caused this whole mess by inflaming culture wars, then not being able to fight it, were hammered, the current SCOTUS is the result of that.
+But the starting of that fight could have been a sign of desperation, pols could find a working political setup at the federal level, so they resorted to these secondary measures, issues (and some are pummeled by them, and now the parties look like a joke, the country who fought for slavery cannot guarantee basic freedoms to half of its population).
+If you cant handle the federal level, then well, maybe soon you won't have a federal level.

 ---